First tips & ideas for fun water games with children

 Step-by-step instructions:

 1. Water tracks are always a hit with children.
 At HABA you'll find many kits for lots of marble fun.
-Build an exciting water play track together with your kids from the individual components.
-Toddlers need support from big hands.
+Build an exciting water play track together with your kids from the individual parts.
+Toddlers need help from big hands here.
 Primary school children can already set up the tracks independently.

 2. Fill your assembled track with water.
 If you chose a model with a water circulation system, connect the included pump.

-3. Now it's on: With appropriate water toys like small boats or diggers you can play wildly.
-Boat races, shovel races or construction site play are especially fun.
+3. Now it starts: With appropriate water toys like small boats or diggers, you can play wildly.
+Boat races, water-shoveling contests, or construction-site play are especially fun.

-4. If you wish, you can also add sand to the play so your little ones can happily muck about.
-Only with water tracks that have an integrated pump do you need to be careful.
+4. If you like, you can also add sand to the play so your little ones can happily squish around.
+Just be careful with water tracks that have an integrated pump.

 Sprinkler fun